zuwulin/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 The goal is to establish the trends in the theater-related kickstarter environment: whether the predetermined monetary goals and the time when the kickstarters are introduced have an effect on the chances of successful outcomes for said projects.
-Over 4000 previosly lauched kickstarter campaigns have been analyzed to investigate these trends.
+Over 4000 various previosly lauched kickstarter campaigns have been analyzed to investigate these trends of interest.
 ### Purpose

 ## Analysis and Challenges